-Commuter Life offers a variety of things to all commuter students.
+Commuter Life offers a variety of opportunities to all commuter students.
 We offer social activities, planned events, games, trips, etc. All commuter students are encouraged to get involved with all that SHU offers because it is an integral part of your college experience.
 By getting involved, you'll meet other students and expand your horizons outside the classroom.

 Are fraternities/sororities open to commuters?

-Yes, all fraternities and sororities are open to all students, regardless of race, religion, sex, or creed.
-All students are welcome to find out more information on how to go out for a fraternity or sorority by attending fall recruitment meetings & activities in September.
+Yes, all fraternities and sororities are open to all full-time undergraduate students, regardless of race, religion, sex, or creed.
+All students are welcome to find out more information on how to go out for a fraternity or sorority by attending fall recruitment meetings & activities in August/September.
 You can take a glimpse at all the fraternities and sororities and see what they are about.
 Each one is unique, special, and offers something different to the SHU campus.